vladfedoriuk/fais-internship/README.md

   - Otherwise the corresponding error messages will pop up above the form.
 ### Set up
 - First of all, you need to create the database as described in the `praktyki.sql` file.
-- Secondly, follow the instruction to set up an environment for the `parser.py` and `extractor.py` script
+- Secondly, follow the instruction to set up an environment for the `parser.py` and `extractor.py` scripts
 - To set up a webgui service you need to follow the instrictions:
-    - Set the database configurations.
-By default configuration look like this:
+    - Set up the database configurations.
+By default, the configurations look like this:
          ```
             DATABASES = {
                 'default': {